Heidi Heitkamp: America’s rural health care crisis should be addressed

 For some politicians in Washington, Medicaid enlargement and health facility infrastructure are not flashy enough topics on cable information or in a rousing floor speech.

 Reduced admission to health care in rural America may be a lifestyle or dying difficulty, particularly for women.
-According to Scientific American, the maternal mortality rate is 61 percent higher in rural areas than in urban ones.
+According to Scientific American, the maternal mortality rate is 61 percent higher in rural areas than urban ones.
 This is a disaster in and of itself.
 The rural maternal mortality epidemic merits expanded attention and a strategy to remedy this devastating truth for anticipating moms.

 The failing rural health care system isn’t most effective in hurting patients, but it’s far threatening the sustainability of entire groups.
 The Washington Post and NPR have recently noted that health center closures could substantially affect rural communities’ social and financial material.